Ripnrip/CordovaMapSwift/README.md

 3. add ios as a platform to your app with command  "cordova platform add ios"
 4. (not yet working) edit the 'onDeviceReady' in you  <www/js/index.js> file to run showMap method.
 (The echo method works)

+# TODO
+1. get the mapview to be added to the webview.
+The code compiles and seems intuitive enough, but I think it could be something with either adding MapKit/UIKit manually in the CordovaMapSwift.swift (I also added it to them to the plugin.xml file) , or the fact that I created a mapview as a constant outside the method declarations

 # Refrences
 1. https://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html
 2. https://moduscreate.com/writing-a-cordova-plugin-in-swift-3-for-ios/